fbpx

 What causes lentigines?

 Exposure to the sun seems to be the major cause of lentigines.
 Lentigines most often appear on parts of the body that get the most sun, including the face and hands.
-Some lentigines may be caused by genetics (family history) or by medical procedures such as radiation therapy.
+Some lentigines may be caused by genetics (family history) or medical procedures such as radiation therapy.

 How are lentigines treated?